microsoft/LightGBM/docs/Installation-Guide.rst

   git clone --recursive https://github.com/Microsoft/LightGBM ; cd LightGBM mkdir build ; cd build cmake -DUSE_GPU=1 ..
-  # if you have installed the NVIDIA OpenGL, please use following command instead
+  # if you have installed NVIDIA CUDA to a customized location, you should specify paths to OpenCL headers and library like the following:
-  # sudo cmake -DUSE_GPU=1 -DOpenCL_LIBRARY=/usr/local/cuda/lib64/libOpenCL.so -DOpenCL_INCLUDE_DIR=/usr/local/cuda/include/ ..
+  # cmake -DUSE_GPU=1 -DOpenCL_LIBRARY=/usr/local/cuda/lib64/libOpenCL.so -DOpenCL_INCLUDE_DIR=/usr/local/cuda/include/ ..
   make -j4

 Windows